Despite the recent cold temperatures, summer is on the horizon. If you haven’t been in recently, come on in and see our first shipment of annuals!

 Larger, sun loving annuals: Cassia, Canna lilies, Castor Bean, Cosmos, Elephant Ears, Morning Glory (with trellis), Sunflowers

-As I mentioned, considering all the color and blooms they reward you with, most annuals are easy once they’re planted.
-Just pay attention to their water needs.
-When planting various annuals together, either in the landscape or in a container, be sure to group plants together based on their water and sun needs.
-Planting moist-loving and shade-happy Torrenia with dry and sun loving Cosmos will be difficult to maintain.
-If you need help with some cultural knowledge, we can help you at the garden center!
+As I mentioned, annuals are quite easy to maintain if you pay attention to where you’re planting them.
+When planting various annuals together, either in the landscape or in a container, group plants together according to their water and sunlight needs.
+If you need help with some cultural knowledge, we can help you at the garden center.

-As you are buying annuals, I highly recommend purchasing some slow-release granular fertilizer to beef up the blooms after planting.
-It takes a lot of nutrients to make all those pretty blooms so if you supplement with plant food, it will give your annuals more bang for your buck!
-I like using a slow-release granular fertilizer as it’s easier than liquid feed which requires mixing in a watering can.
-But if you opt to go with a liquid fertilizer, utilize it every other watering (or read the directions on the package).
-That said, you can also utilize a liquid feed in addition to the granular feed later in the season if you wish!
+When you purchase annuals, I also recommend slow-release granular fertilizer.
+It takes a lot of nutrients to make all those flowers so if you supplement with plant food, you’ll keep them happy, and it will give your annuals more bang for your buck.
+I like using slow-release granular fertilizer because it requires less time than mixing liquid fertilizer.
+If you opt to go with a liquid fertilizer, read the directions first but as a rule of thumb, fertilize every other watering.